On this page:

 - How to enter courses on any template.

 - Weighted Honors GPA / College GPA / AP GPA

 - PART 3: All the Credits

 - What counts as 1 high school credit?
-(5 methods to use)
+(5 methods you can use)

-- Using blending homeschool & DE courses for credit
+- Using blending homeschool & DE courses for high school credit.

-- When and how to round high school credits
+- When and how to round high school and college credits.

 - Recording credit by exam (CLEP, DSST, AP, UExcel, TECEP, ACTFL)

 - Recording ACE credit (Sophia, Studycom, Straighterline, Saylor, etc.)